 Phase 1: Solo Obsession

 I’ve written before about how I first started exploring FI.
-You can read about that here.
 Rather than go through it again, I’ll simply summarize by saying I was frustrated with my job and stumbled across the possibility of financial independence.

 I became obsessed.
 This is not unusual.
 I have a fairly obsessive personality and if I decide to do something, I do it.
 This is a result of both an unhealthy competitive streak, and attention issues.